Youtube System Design

 Whenever a user sends a request to watch the video, the platform checks the viewer’s device type, screen size, processing capability, the network bandwidth.
 Based on that, it delivers the best video version from the nearest edge server in real-time.
 After this, our device immediately loads a little bit of data at a time and continuously receives video streams from CDN or Video Storage.
 Here are two critical observations:

-• There will be two types of video in our system: 1) Popular videos that are accessed frequently 2) Unpopular videos which have few or no viewers.
+• There will be two types of video in our system: 1) Popular videos that are accessed frequently 2) Unpopular videos which have few viewers.

 Based on the above observation, we can make cost-effective decisions and implement a few optimizations.
-For example, We can only stream the most popular videos from CDN directly.
-Other videos from the high-capacity video storage database.
+For example, We can only stream the most popular videos from CDN.
+Other videos from the high-capacity video storage.
 If a video will be popular later, it will move from video storage to CDN.

-• It helps us to make content available to the users at different bit rates and reduce the buffering as much as possible.
+• Make content available to the users at different bit rates and reduce the buffering as much as possible.

-• This helps us deliver quality content based on network bandwidth and device type of the end-user.
+• Deliver quality content based on network bandwidth and device type of the end-user.

 Metadata Schema